 Once I had my Hilo packing list perfected, I loved hopping along the jagged volcanic coastline swimming, tidepool exploring, and spotting the iconic sea turtles.

 With the appropriate gear for exploring in the rain, I was able to get out and enjoy both the city, nearby Hawaii Volcanos National Park, and the surrounding area undaunted by the near-daily storms.
+A good packing list for Hilo is essentially just the same as a Cancun packing list, but with more rain gear!

 While the extreme humidity of this tropical destination required some creative management (read more in my tips on thriving in a really humid travel destination), I absolutely loved the small-town feel of the city compared to the tourist-focused vibe of Kailua-Kona, Hawaii, on the other side of the Big Island.
 During my weeks in Hilo, my fellow travelers and I drove to Kona several times for tourist activities or to enjoy a sunny day when Hilo was forecasted to be rainy all day, but I actually preferred the city of Hilo.